 Though Alan Douglas convened some magical artist combinations for UA Jazz, he seemingly had little inkling of what happened in manufacture and engineering, no way he could really, with the equipment in use in the early ’60s.
 That had to wait for the arrival of today’s modern audiophile rigs, revealing vinyl systems which expose the good and bad engineering, and show that our friends in Japan knew a thing or two about mastering and manufacture.
 (If any of our Japanese readers would like to take a bow, please, feel free).

-The other snippet I discovered was that in 1972, ten years later, it seems United Artists “purchased the masters of the Alan Douglas collection”
+The other snippet I discovered was that ten years later, in 1972 according to Billboard, United Artists “purchased the masters of the Alan Douglas collection”. (“Accuracy” was not a strong point in music journalism, then, or now, or indeed any form of journalism.

-At the end of the ’60s (not early 60s) Transamerica Corp. owned Blue Note, Liberty and United Artists.
-Then in 1980, EMI swallowed the lot.
-Why didn’t UA own the Douglas masters already?
-How did Solid State come into it?
-What is the story behind the poor quality of original releases of Douglas’s Jazz series – Money Jungle sounds ropey, as does Three Blind Mice, and A Night at The Half Note.
+What is the story behind the variable quality of original releases of Douglas’s Jazz series?
+Money Jungle sounds ropey, as does Three Blind Mice, and A Night at The Half Note.
 Too many questions, not enough answers.
 Enough for one post!

 Thoughts on anything in today’s keyboard punishment welcome, as always.
 Do you have any of the Douglas UA series?
 What do you think of them?
 Am I the only one here who has an issue?
 Help!